takuhii/susy-sass/CONTRIBUTING.md

 Have an idea?
 -------------
-Susy wouldn't exist in it's current form, without the ideas and feature requests that people have sent in.
+Susy-Sass wouldn't exist in it's current form, without the ideas and feature requests that people have sent in.
-If you want to do something, and don't see a good way to do it, [please tell us](https://github.com/oddbird/susy/issues)
+If you want to do something, and don't see a good way to do it, [please tell us](https://github.com/takuhii/susy-sass/issues)

 Fix a bug or typo?
 ------------------